zyrakq/conduit-stack/src/conduit/README.md

    # For development with OIDC
    cd build/forwarding/oidc/

+   # For development with TURN
+   cd build/forwarding/turn/

+   # For development with OIDC and TURN
+   cd build/forwarding/oidc+turn/

    # For production with Let's Encrypt and OIDC
    cd build/letsencrypt/oidc/

+   # For production with Let's Encrypt and TURN
+   cd build/letsencrypt/turn/

+   # For production with Let's Encrypt, OIDC and TURN
+   cd build/letsencrypt/oidc+turn/
    ```

 3. **Configure identity provider:**